ghc-proposals/ghc-proposals/proposals/0000-record-with-syntax.rst

 Implementation Plan
 -------------------
-I volunteer to implement this feature with my collaborators.
+I volunteer to implement this feature with my collaborators at Digital Asset.
 As mentioned, we have a prototype implementation for the `DAML <https://github.com/digital-asset/daml>`_ language that we can use as reference.
 We do not require any changes to GHC in advance of the feature.

 The implementation entails the following changes to the compiler frontend:

-1. Extra ``with`` token in the lexer (conditional on the ``RecordWith`` extension being set), enabling layout syntax
+1. Extra ``with`` token in the lexer, conditional on the ``RecordWith`` extension being set, enabling layout syntax
-2. Extra productions in the parser for ``with`` followed by record fields within virtual braces, storing source locations as usual
+2. Additional parser rules reflecting the new grammar, i.e. record fields delimited by semicolons following the optional ``with`` keyword
-3. Boolean flags in AST nodes involving records, indicating if ``with`` syntax was used
+3. Additional data in record-related AST nodes, indicating the user's choice of syntax
-4. Embellishment of pretty printers to respect layout syntax (e.g. when reporting error messages)
+4. Embellishment of pretty printers to preserve the user's choice of record syntax, e.g. when reporting error messages